Call for Scores 2022 “Dividable”

 - The submitted work must not be previously performed or published.

-- We welcome all style of notation.
+- We welcome all styles of notation.
 Traditional notation as well as Graphic, Video, Sound or any other media is accepted.

-- The selection will be made by 31 May 2019.
+- The selection will be made by 20 DEC 2022.
 The result will be announced on the website.
-The result also will be communicated to participants by email individually.

-- Approximately 2 works will be chosen to be performed at the concert, by the selection committee including performers of rosetta contemporary ensemble and composers who write commissioned work for the concert.
+- 5 to 10 works will be chosen to be performed at the concert, by the selection committee including performers of Rosetta and a commissioned composer chosen from the previous edition of Rosetta call-for-scores.The selection committee members:

 How to submit your work